n0a110w/ansible-darkvoid/README.md

 ## How to use this playbook?
 ```
-1. create a minimal void linux host

-2. install ansible on your local machine

-3. clone this repo.
+3. clone this repo (on your local machine)
 git clone https://github.com/n0a110w/ansible-darkvoid.git

-4. modify `inventory.ini` and replace the IP address with your void linux target
+4. modify `inventory.ini` and replace the IP address with your void linux target(s)

 5. run the playbook.
 ansible -i inventory.ini playbook.yml